The Shubert Foundation Inc

 Foundation's Stated Priorities

-The foundation emphasizes several key criteria in evaluating applications:
+The foundation emphasises several key criteria in evaluating applications:

 Established Track Record: The foundation explicitly states it "requires a track record—artistic, administrative and fiscal—that cannot be established overnight."
 Applications require information for two previous seasons.

-Professional Standards: Only professional organizations are eligible.
-Community theaters, improv venues, and comedy clubs are ineligible.
+Professional Standards: Only professional organisations are eligible.
+Community theatres, improv venues, and comedy clubs are ineligible.
 Artists and performers must be compensated.

-Fiscal Responsibility: Organizations must demonstrate financial stability and sound fiscal management.
+Fiscal Responsibility: Organisations must demonstrate financial stability and sound fiscal management.
 The foundation reviews audited financial statements or comparable documentation carefully.

-Artistic Merit: The foundation shows particular interest in organizations that develop and produce new American work and maintain significant artistic achievement.
+Artistic Merit: The foundation shows particular interest in organisations that develop and produce new American work and maintain significant artistic achievement.

-Minimum Operating Scale: Organizations must have minimum operating expenses of $150,000 (excluding in-kind support), and dance companies must present at least 8 ticketed professional performances annually.
+Minimum Operating Scale: Organisations must have minimum operating expenses of $150,000 (excluding in-kind support), and dance companies must present at least 8 ticketed professional performances annually.

 Application Guidance from the Foundation